YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/30.sso_ldap_integration/sso_ldap_integration.md

 ```bash
 sudo yunohost app ssowatconf
 ```
-And, finally, you need to reload nginx configuration with:
+And, finally, you need to reload NGINX configuration with:
 ```bash
 sudo systemctl reload nginx.service
 ```